anas-mshaikh/callus_admissions_research/README.md

 * **Streamlit frontend**
   * operator-facing review and export UI

-This is intentional.
-Instead of using two agents to do the same task, each layer serves a different purpose.

 ### 3. Required admissions fields

 The workflow extracts the four fields requested in the assignment: